electronicvisions/hxcomm/README.md

 * For every instruction, the identity operation by encoding and decoding is to be tested individually.
   See `tests/sw/hxcomm/test-omnibus_to_fpga.cpp` for an examplary test implementation.
   - For creation of typical payload field values in a random manner, `tests/sw/hxcomm/test-helper.h` provides convenience functions.
-* By adding the new instruction to a dictionary on which one of the toplevel dictionaries `to_fpga_dictionary` and `from_fpga_dictionary` depend, corresponding `UTMessage` types are automatically tested for serialization possibility, which comes for free, and `UTMessage` `encoding` and `decoding`.
+* By adding the new instruction to a dictionary on which one of the toplevel dictionaries `ToFPGADictionary` and `FromFPGADictionary` depend, corresponding `UTMessage` types are automatically tested for serialization possibility, which comes for free, and `UTMessage` `encoding` and `decoding`.

-Having done the above steps, the new instruction is available in `UTMessage{To/From}FPGAVariant` in `include/hxcomm/vx/ut_message.h` and can now be directly used in hardware tests, residing under `tests/hw/hxcomm/test-*.cpp` or in the `fisch` software layer.
+Having done the above steps, the new instruction is available in `UTMessage{To/From}FPGAVariant` in `include/hxcomm/vx/utmessage.h` and can now be directly used in hardware tests, residing under `tests/hw/hxcomm/test-*.cpp` or in the `fisch` software layer.